jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   AT&T seeing this decided in the early 1992 to take the BSD project to court.
 Since BSD technically came from AT&T Unix back in 1976, when Ken Thompson took his sabattical at Berkely and brought the then pet project AT&T Unix with him.
 AT&T found that some of the BSD code was actually AT&T copywritten code and property.
 In early 1992 AT&T was granted a court ordered development injunction against the BSD project while in court, preventing work from being done on BSD Unix.
 This was the perfect time for Linux kernel development to flourish, protected by the GPL, there were no licensing or copyright issues to worry about.
 BSD developers in droves flocked to the Linux project.
 By the time the lawsuit was finished in late 1993/1994 it was too late.
 All that had happened was that BSD no longer use the term Unix to describe itself an they had to rewrite a handful of programs to remove the AT&T code.
 AT&T had succeded in planting the seed for the growth of the entire Linux industry with this action.
 The Linux rocket had left the launch pad and was never coming back.

-## Third Phase of Unix Maturity - Enterprise and Commerce
+## Third Phase of Unix Maturity - Free and Opensource Software Enter the Enterprise

 ### Free Software vs. Open Source Software